MohamedLamineAllal/lib-project-boiler/README.md

 # Lib project boiler

 This is a simple boiler plate to start a js library project, with gulp automation setup for minification for javascript and css files.
 Sass compilation.
+And simple copy with comments stripping.

-Watcher Update for only the changed or added files (added if is not empty (not newly created) [copy, move or rename (which is a move)]).
+Watcher: Update for only the changed or added files (added if is not empty (not newly created) [copy, move or rename (which is a move)]).

 (current gulp version = 4)